-I absolutely love making (and eating) Gnocchi di Ricotta (or ricotta gnocchi).
+I absolutely love making (and eating) ricotta gnocchi.
 They're my favorite type of gnocchi because they're much simpler (and more foolproof) than the potato version.

-The sauce I pair with these gnocchi is a lemon butter cheese sauce, also known as al limone.
-It's one of my go-to sauces for spaghetti and gnocchi.
-It's buttery, salty, and just tart enough from the lemon.
-The butter, cheese, lemon, and pasta water combine to form a creamy sauce that clings to the gnocchi.
+The sauce I pair with these gnocchi is a creamy sauce also known as al limone.
+It's one of my go-to sauces for pasta.
+It's buttery, salty, and just tart enough from the lemon, and the butter and cheese form a creamy emulsion that clings to the gnocchi!

 - Look for whole milk ricotta cheese products with minimal ingredients (ricotta, vinegar, salt), such as Calabro brand.